mstksg/inCode/copy/entries/advent-free-group.md

 polymer, and then rewrite its roles" is the same as "rewrite the rules, then aggregate the polymer".

 Clean is not a "removal".
-It's a re-interpretation.
+It's "re-interpretation".

 To be more clear, if we have a function `cleanB` which cleans out the letter `b`, we can take `abAcdD` as an example and *aggregate* it to get: